 2. In the top right corner, click Video > Movie from file.

 3. Find the video you want to add and click Insert.

-4. Play with the settings in the Video Format toolbar to make sure it plays the way you want it to.
-For example, select “Play Full Screen” or “Start Automatically” to trigger your video to take center stage when you play that slide.
+4. Adjust the settings in the Video Format toolbar to make sure it plays the way you want it to.
+For example, select “Play Full Screen” or “Start Automatically” to trigger your video to take center stage when you switch over to that slide.

-5. Preview your presentation to check your video plays the way you want it to!
+5. Preview your presentation to check your video plays exactly how you want it to.

 Embed a YouTube video in PowerPoint